dandisy/webcore/README.md

     php artisan storage:link

-then get it all on your favorite browser,
+then get it on your favorite browser,

 OPTIONAL if you want to activated oauth

+    edit the uri oauth in vue files in resources/assets/js/components/passport

+    php artisan passport:keys

     npm install

     npm run dev

-    php artisan passport:keys

-then you can access oauth admin panel to manage your oauth client in http://localhost/webcore/public/oauth-admin
+then you can access Oauth Client Manager page in http://localhost/webcore/public/oauth-admin

 ### Usage